 A sample is in custody if it is in actual physical possession or in a secured area that is restricted to authorized personnel.
 The Chain of Custody (COC) form is a record that documents the possession of the samples from the time of collection to receipt in the laboratory.
-The following information concerning the sample is recorded on the COC form (See Appendix D).
-The following list of items matches the COC form in Appendix D.
+The following information concerning the sample is recorded on the COC form (See Appendix E).
+The following list of items matches the COC form in Appendix E. All COC forms to be used in the project should be included in Appendix E for the TCEQ's review.

-- 1. Date and time of collection

-- 2. Site identification

-- 3. Sample matrix

-- 4. Number of containers

-- 5. Preservative used

-- 6. Was the sample filtered

-- 7. Analyses required

-- 8. Name of collector

-- 9. Custody transfer signatures and dates and time of transfer
+Date and time of collection Site identification Sample matrix Number of containers Preservative used Was the sample filtered Analyses required Angelina & Neches River Authority - Upper Neches Basin QAPP Last revised on August 1, 2013 Name of collector Custody transfer signatures and dates and time of transfer Bill of lading, if applicable

-- 10. Bill of lading (if applicable)